 By the time I reached Agra I had been in India just long enough to start to acclimatise.
-I had gotten over the initial mental beating that is politely referred to as culture shock, I had started to get used to the heat, the crowds and the sensual overload, and I had even started to get my head round the intricacies of the infamous Indian head wobble.
+I had gotten over the initial mental beating that is politely referred to as culture shock, I had started to get used to the heat, the crowds and the sensual overload, and I had even started to get my head round the intricacies of the infamous Indian head wobble and the logistical nightmare of buying a train ticket.
 I was starting to relax enough to look past the heat and the hassle and see the real beauty that India has to offer those who take the time to look deep enough.

-I was feverish, dog tired, my entire body ached and I felt like hell.
+My short nap was a reprieve that in hindsight was all too short.
+When I woke up I was feverish, dog tired, my entire body ached and I felt like hell.
 I could hardly move.
-I’m a big guy and to be honest nothing much ever really touches me, but this felled me like a tree.
+I’m a big guy with a pretty robust immune system and to be honest nothing much ever really touches me which that means I’m not used to being sick and if I do catch a bug or something I shake it off pretty easily, but this felled me like a tree.
+This was no bug.
+This was something more.
 I fell back on the bed and stayed there for god knows how long.

 Dengue fever is a viral infection transmitted by the bite of an infected Aedes aegypti or more rarely the Aedes albopictus mosquito.
 Any mosquito that bites during the daylight hours has a chance of carrying the disease.
 It is becoming increasingly problematic throughout the tropical and sub tropical world from South America to Asia, and has become a major international public health concern.
 Serious intermittent outbreaks occur frequently right across South and Central America, Africa and Asia.